gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 front-ends, each one with its own parameters of sampling frequency, number of bits per sample, signal format (baseband or passband), etc.
-When the sample stream enters the host computer, there is a first processing block, called *Signal Conditioner* (see Section [sec:conditioner]), which is in charge of accommodate the sample stream in a format tractable by a computer.
-The containers of data in a computer system are called data types.
+When the sample stream enters the host computer, there is a first processing block, called *Signal Conditioner*, which is in charge of accommodate the sample stream in a format tractable by a computer.
+The containers of data in a computer system are called **data types**.

 ### Data type definition